ugr-sail/sinergym/docs/source/pages/installation.rst

 1. Install EnergyPlus 9.5.0
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Firstly, install EnergyPlus.
-Currently it has been update compability to 9.5.0 and it has
+Currently it has been update compatibility to 9.5.0 and it has
 been tested, but code may also work with other versions.
 Sinergym ensure this support:

 +------------------+--------------------+